 - Changing back angle: Re-dimensioning and raising or lowering seatbacks.

-Pew Refinishing and Restoration Projects
+Pew Restoration Projects

 Pew refinishing and restoration is appropriate for any size project, from a small church to a large cathedral.
 Since 1972, we have performed church pew refinishing and restoration work in thousands of churches.
 Over the last five years, our craftsmen have had the pleasure of performing professional restoration services for three major projects in the New York area.